rubycentral/cfp-app/README.md

 ## Deployment on Heroku

 The app was written with a Heroku deployment stack in mind.
-You can easily deploy the application using the button below, or you can deploy it anywhere assuming you can run Ruby 2.4.4 and Rails 5.2.2 with a PostgreSQL database and an SMTP listener.
+You can easily deploy the application using the button below, or you can deploy it anywhere assuming you can run Ruby 2.6.5 and Rails 5.2.2 with a PostgreSQL database and an SMTP listener.

-The Heroku stack will use the free SendGrid Starter add-on and Heroku PostgreSQL addons.
+The Heroku stack will use the following free addons:

+* Heroku PostgreSQL
+* Heroku Redis
+* NewRelic APM
+* PaperTrail
+* SendGrid Starter

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)